g-leech/argmin-gravitas/_posts/2019-06-26-private-and-social-costs-of-education.markdown

 There's the usual outlay, which in the UK was about £100,000 [cite].

+I got so much education because I was not smart enough to not need so much.

 Then there's normal state education.
 Then there's a degree.
 Autodidacts are amazing but rare and rarely respected as much as they should be.

 <style>